Delta Functions via Inverse Differentials

 \[(-\del) \theta(g(\b{x})) = - (\del g) \delta(g(\b{x})) = \| \del g \| \b{n} \, \delta(g(\b{x}))\]

-The divergence theorem says
+The standard divergence theorem says

 \[\int_{V} \del \cdot \b{F} \d V = \oint_{\p V} (\b{F} \cdot \b{n}) \d A\]

-Where \(\b{F}\) here is a vector field.
-Its divergence is \(d \b{F} = (\p_x F_{x} + \p_y F_{y} + \p_z F_{z}) d^3 \b{x} = (\del \cdot \b{F}) d^3 \b{x}\).
+Where \(\b{F}\) here is a vector field and the divergence is given by \(d \b{F} = (\p_x F_{x} + \p_y F_{y} + \p_z F_{z}) d^3 \b{x} = (\del \cdot \b{F}) d^3 \b{x}\).

 \[\begin{aligned} \int_{g > 0} (\del \cdot \b{F}) \d V &= \int_{\bb{R}^3} \theta(g(\b{x})) (\del \cdot \b{F}) \d^3 \b{x} \\ &= \cancel{\int_{\p \bb{R}^3} \del(\theta \b{F}) \d^3 \b{x}} - \int [\del \theta(g(\b{x}))] \cdot F \d^3 \b{x} \\ &= \int \delta(g(\b{x})) [-\del g \cdot \b{F}] \frac{dg \^ \star dg}{\| \del g \|^2} \\ &= \int 1_{g=0} (\b{n} \cdot \b{F}) \frac{dg \^ \star dg}{\| \del g \|^2} \\ &= \int 1_{g=0} (\b{n} \cdot \b{F}) \; \widehat{dg} \^ \star \widehat{dg}\\ &= \oint_{g=0} (\b{n} \cdot \b{F} ) \; {\star \widehat{dg}} \\ \end{aligned}\]

-Which (as far as I can tell? this stuff is tricky) should be the correct area element on the surface.
+Which should be the correct area element on the surface, albeit in a funny notation.
 As always, not very helpful but I thought it was cool that it works.
 (I used the fact that integration by parts works with a scalar function times a vector field: \(G (\del \cdot F) = -\del G \cdot F\) so long as \(\del(GF)\) is zero at infinity, which it is because \(\theta(g) = 0\) outside of \(V\).)

 \[\int_{g > 0} dF = \int_{g =0} F\]